 14. Witch Hazel Oil

 Bug bites, inflammation, itching, acne – a bottle of witch hazel is a traditional home remedy for almost all skin-related issues.
 Witch hazel bark contains 10% tannins, giving it its astringenti XThe property that helps draw out water from the tissues, causing them to shrink and dry up secretions. properties, while the leaves contain proanthocyanidins and ellagitannins.
 It works as an antibacterial agent that can alleviate acne and inflammation.
 It also contains polyphenolsi XA naturally occurring plant micronutrient that can benefit your skin because of its antioxidant and anti-inflammatory properties. and has antioxidant properties to soothe irritated skin (9).

 Unlike other plant oils, you cannot (and should not) apply essential oils directly to your skin.
-They are highly concentrated and may irritate the skin and aggravate your condition.
+These plant extracts are highly concentrated and may irritate the skin and aggravate your condition.
 You need to dilute them in the right proportion.
 Find out how in the next section.

 How To Use Essential Oils For Itch Relief